Millions of kids are at risk for measles

 “The paradox of the pandemic is that while vaccines against COVID-19 were developed in record time and deployed in the largest vaccination campaign in history, routine immunization programs were badly disrupted, and millions of kids missed out on life-saving vaccinations against deadly diseases like measles,” said WHO Director-General Dr Tedros Adhanom Ghebreyesus.
 “Getting immunization programs back on track is absolutely critical.”

 But even before the pandemic began, prevailing myths and misconceptions about vaccine safety also played a role.
 Some people forego immunizations for their children simply for personal reasons, such as their religious views.
-The fact that most people in the United States today don’t have firsthand knowledge of devastating diseases, like polio and smallpox, may also contribute to lagging vaccination rates in some parts of the country.
+The fact that most Americans alive today don’t have firsthand knowledge of devastating diseases, like polio and smallpox, may also contribute to lagging vaccination rates in some parts of the country.

 Measles can spread anywhere there are “pockets of unvaccinated people,” the CDC explains.
 This includes the U.S. as well as other parts of the world.
 Anyone who travels to countries where measles outbreaks are happening can also bring the disease back to their own community.